ngs90/RLBanana/README.md

 ### Introduction

 This file contains instructions on how to setup your Python environment in order to be able to train and test a reinforcement learning agent on a modified version of the Unity game Banana.
+A description of the algorithm and results can be found [here](https://github.com/ngs90/RLBanana/blob/master/Report.md)

 ### Set up your Python environment:
 * Install [Python 3.6.7](https://www.python.org/downloads/release/python-367/)